 What if the Built-in views don't give you what you need?
 This lesson shows how to create your own custom personal list view; allowing you the ability to decide which columns to include, the column order, sort order and filter options.

 In most Microsoft programs creating a new item is as easy as clicking on the Create New Document button.
 Watch this clip to learn a couple of ways to create a new Library Item.
-Plus, you might want to watch carefully, find out why Microsoft Word is the default document and how saving a SharePoint library item is more than just clicking, Save As.
+Plus, you might want to watch carefully, saving a SharePoint library item is more than just clicking Save As.

 Don't waste time navigating back and forth between SharePoint and other Microsoft programs; saving documents in both applications.
 Watch this clip and learn how to connect and save shortcuts from SharePoint to Microsoft Office.
 This will allow you to save documents created in Microsoft Word, Excel and PowerPoint back to your SharePoint Libraries.

 Did you know that you could upload files to your SharePoint Library?
 SharePoint is so good at.., well, Sharing, what else would you expect.
-Watch and learn how to upload, (or SHARE) a single file or multiple files at the same time to one SharePoint Library.
+Watch and learn how to upload, (or SHARE) a single file to a SharePoint Library.

 Viewing and reading a file within SharePoint is as easy as opening a book.
 However, when you open a SharePoint file you will have the option of 'Read-Only' and 'Edit the Document'.
-Watch this clip to learn about these two options and how changes made to a document will be saved in the SharePoint application.
+Watch this clip to learn about these opening in Edit mode and how changes made to a document will be saved in the SharePoint application.

 Finding a document amongst a variety of files can be challenging.
 Not after you view this clip.
 We'll discover how to sort files within your library's columns in ascending or descending order.